MesserLab/cluster-guide/cluster-notes.md

 Some notes:

-The given `sbatch` file assigns a week or more of resources for the notebook.
+- The given `sbatch` file assigns a week or more of resources for the notebook.
 If you don’t plan on using the Jupyter notebook any longer, remember to scancel the job (you can view the job number using the squeue command and then do `scancel JOB_NUMBER`).

+- If you have any questions about this, talk to Meera.